TenebrisNoctua/ServerAuthority/docs/index.md

 ## Enrolling to the Early Access Program for the Server Authority Core API

 This is the simplest way you can gain access to the new features that will be mentioned in this documentation.
-You can send an application [here](http://rblx.co/server-authority) to apply for the program.
+You can send a reply to this [thread](devforum.roblox.com/t/early-access-server-authority/3983188/) to apply for the program.

 If you're accepted, go to your [account settings](https://www.roblox.com/my/account), and scroll down to the "Early Access Programs" section.
 Then, select the *"Early Access: Server Authority Core API Early Access"* program.
 This will now enroll you to the program, and following the steps below, you can access the features.